Drug and Alcohol Abuse Statistics in Arcadia, CA

 Arcadia County and surrounding Los Angeles County have seen increases in opioid use.
 In particular, fentanyl deaths have been rising in recent years.
 Here are some statistics about drug and alcohol use in Arcadia and Los Angeles County.1,3

-How to Pay for Substance Addiction Treatment in Arcadia, California
+How to Pay for Substance Abuse Treatment in California

 Private Insurance

 Every insurance provider in the U.S. is required by law to provide at least some coverage for mental health and substance abuse treatment.
-California residents should contact their provider to confirm specific coverage provided by their carrier, including applicable copays.
+In California, residents should contact their insurance provider to confirm specific coverage with their carrier, including applicable copays.

 Medi-Cal